 Consider a teaching or research assistant position or a fellowship

 Schools may offer a stipend and reduced or free tuition to graduate students who help teach undergraduate classes or work on research projects for the school.
 Some schools and external organizations also offer fellowships to graduate students that will cover the cost of their education in a particular field.

 If you know that you’re definitely going to go to grad school in the future, put money aside in a 529 account.
 The money will grow tax-free, and you'll be able to withdraw it tax free for qualified educational expenses.
 (Keep in mind, however, that if you change your mind and decide not to go to school, you may incur a penalty to access those funds.)
 Consult a financial planner or tax advisor when comparing savings accounts.

 Look into employer tuition reimbursement

-Many employers will offer tuition reimbursement for all or some of employees' continuing education as part of their benefit package.
-Talk to your HR department to find out whether your company will contribute to the costs, and whether there are any strings attached.
+Many employers offer tuition reimbursement for employees to continue their education as part of their benefit package.
+Talk to your HR department to find out whether your company will contribute to the costs, and whether there are any requirements to take advantage of the program.
 Some employers, for example, will require that you remain with the company for a year or two after receiving reimbursement, or require you to return the funds if you leave earlier than the designated time.